pawneetdev/scraper/README.md

 search for items you want to fetch like "mobile".

 You can download JSON and XML by clicking on the buttons provided.

+Note to self: [Trademark](https://www.quickcompany.in/trademark) data also scraped using this framework.